-Welcome to Pottawattamie County, home to Council Bluffs.
-Centrally located in the Loess Hills, Council Bluffs was called Kanesville when Mormons stopped here on their way west in the 1840's.
+OverviewWelcome to Pottawattamie County, home to Council Bluffs.
+Centrally located in the Loess Hills, Council Bluffs was called Kanesville when Mormons stopped here on their way west in the 1840s.
 In 1853, as hundreds of thousands of gold rushers and pioneers later made the city a crossroads to the west, it was renamed Council Bluffs, reflecting the title given the region by Lewis and Clark in 1804.

-Pottawattamie County is also home to the Hitchcock Excursion Loop, which is a 40 minute loop off of the Byway Spine.
+Pottawattamie County is also home to the Hitchcock Loop, which is a 40-minute loop off of the byway spine.
+There are many sites to see in Pottawattamie County.
+Be sure to check the sections below for what to see. |

 Directions